Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 * What's the difference between using these two approaches compared to using a generic type?
 * What's the difference between using `dyn` vs `impl`?

+#### Question 8
+Now that you have familiarized yourself with the rust type system.
+Recall that you can define a type-alias using the `type` keyword.
+* When should you use a type-alias instead of making an enum or struct?
+* Can you implement traits for type-aliases?
+* How can you generics and traits with type-aliases?

 ## Part 4
 This part is about rust's memory managment and concepts.
 One of the biggest reason why rust is still matching C/C++ in terms of performance despite being labeled "memory-safe" is because the language doesn't use garbage collection.
-Here we will explore how rust accomplishes this.
+One of the key-component to how rusts accomplishes being memory-safe without garbage collection is due to the type-safety guaranteed by it's type-system.
+But, type-safety is only one side of the coin, and in most cases, it's not enough.
+Here we will see the additional memory management component of rust that helps in guaranteeing memory safety (most notably, how it avoids situations that would have otherwise been undefined behaviours in C++).

 ### Part 4.1 Move Semantics
-Move semantics is one certain data's ownership is transfered to another scope.
+Move semantics is when a certain data's ownership is transfered to another scope.
 In C/C++, this is mostly accomplished through the use of `std::move()`.
 In rust, moving objects is the default behaviour for custom data-types (structs/enums).

 #### Question 1